Back to drug information

 They need to know if you have any of these conditions:

-an unusual or allergic reaction to orlistat, other medicines, foods, dyes, supplements or preservatives
+an unusual or allergic reaction to ulipristal, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant